sampsyo/home/_drafts/gator.md

 The bunny looks like this: the shading seems mostly right, but the invisible light seems to be rotating along with the model instead of staying put.

 The math is right, but the code has a *geometry bug*.
-The problem is that, when you translate geometric math into rendering code, you have to represent the abstract vectors as concrete arrays of floating-point values.
+The problem is that, when you translate geometric math into rendering code, you have to represent the abstract vectors as concrete arrays of floating-point numbers.
 When the math's $\mathit{fragPos}$ becomes the shader's `vPosition`, we need to decide on its *reference frame:* will it be local coordinates relative to the bunny itself, relative to the camera,